hydracoder76/-DentalClinic-Laravel/README.md

 ```

 <br>
-<p>To use administration part of application you need to log in, go to <a href="http://dental-template.herokuapp.com/login">login</a> page and use credentials: </p>
+<p>To use administration part of application you need to log in, go to /login</a> page and use credentials: </p>

 ```
 User: Admin